ecthrwatch/hugo-eureka-docs/en/customization.md

     └── ...
 ```

 You can set the value of the `enableComment` attribute in the Front Matter of the file in any level, which will affect this page or all pages under this section.
 The priority is Page > Section > Site.
-For example, if I set `enableComment: fasle` in Front Matter of `nested-doc` and set `enableComment: true` in Front Matter of `nested-content-1.md`, it will make `nested-content-1.md` enable comment.
+For example, if I set `enableComment: false` in Front Matter of `nested-doc` and set `enableComment: true` in Front Matter of `nested-content-1.md`, it will make `nested-content-1.md` enable comment.
 Comment in other files under the `nested-doc` folder will not be enabled.

 **comment.handler(string)**